Fifth-generation fighter: Turkey

+The TAI TF-X Kaan, or in Turkish as Milli Muharip Uçak (MMU, National Combat Aircraft), is a stealth, twin-engine, all-weather, fifth generation air superiority fighter in development by Turkish Aerospace Industries (TAI) and BAE Systems as its sub-contractor.
+The TF-X is planned to replace the F-16 Fighting Falcon aircraft of the Turkish Air Force and to be exported to foreign states.

+Taxiing and ground running tests of the prototype began two days before the scheduled roll-out, on March 16, 2023.

+It was officially given the name "Kaan" on May 1, 2023.

+On 21 February 2024, the first Kaan prototype took its 13-minute maiden flight, taking off from Mürted Airfield Command in Ankara, Turkey.
+This prototype uses General Electric F110 engines, also used in the General Dynamics F-16 Fighting Falcon.

+South Korea

+In June 2024, KAI announced plans to add internal weapon bays to its 4.5 generation KF-21 Boramae, as part of its KF-21EX 5th generation enhancement programme.

 India

 India is independently developing a twin-engine fifth-generation supermaneuverable stealth multirole fighter, called the HAL Advanced Medium Combat Aircraft (AMCA).
 It is being developed and designed by the Aeronautical Development Agency and will be manufactured by a SPV with initial prototypes produced by Hindustan Aeronautics Limited.
 As of 2022, the AMCA prototype is under construction, with a first flight of the prototype expected by 2025.

 In early 2018, India pulled out of the parallel project called FGFA, a fifth-generation derivative of the Sukhoi Su-57, which it alleged did not meet requirements for stealth, combat avionics, radars and sensors by that time.
 The completed FGFA was to include 43 improvements over the Su-57, including stealth, supercruise, advanced sensors, networking and combat avionics.

-However many analysts have questioned the feasibility of India's ability to independently develop a fifth generation fighter aircraft as India lacks the industrial base and technical capabilities to do so, particularly a lack of research and design expertise.
-India also lacks a robust military industrial base to manufacture the aircraft in large numbers.